GStreamer/gstreamer/markdown/tutorials/basic/concepts.md

 contain other elements.
 Therefore all methods which apply to bins also apply to pipelines.
 In our case, we call `gst_bin_add_many()` to add the elements to the pipeline (mind the cast).
-This function accepts a list of elements to be added, ending with NULL.
+This function accepts a list of elements to be added, ending with `NULL`.
 Individual elements can be added with `gst_bin_add()`.

 These elements, however, are not linked with each other yet.
 For this,